 Applicants should bear in mind that this is a highly competitive process as a limited number of awards are made each year.
+As such, any appeal can only be made on the grounds of process.
 Feedback will be offered to unsuccessful candidates, who will also be offered support by CQSD towards developing a future application.

 The Scheme focusses on three criteria, which align with those of the National Teaching Fellowship Scheme:

 The application should address the scheme criteria, providing clear evidence for each, as appropriate to the member of staff's role within the University.